Eva Fabian: Israel

 Fabian immigrated to Israel, and became an Israeli citizen in 2017.
 She lives and trains at Wingate Institute.
 In December 2017 she won a silver medal at the Israel National Short Course Swimming Championships in the 400 m freestyle, with a time of 4:15.74.
 She represented Israel at the 2019 World Aquatics Championships in Gwangju, South Korea.

+Personal life

+Fabian lives in Netanya, Israel.
+She is an amateur expert violinist, who started to play at age 4.
+She works in an Israeli hi-tech company.
+In 2022 she married Zohar Tavor, the captain of Israel's national female rugby team.